michellab/BioSimSpace/python/BioSimSpace/Gateway/README.md

 components (nodes) that can be run from a variety of environments, e.g. within [Jupyter](http://jupyter.org), or from the command-line.

-## BioSimSpace.Gateway.requirements
+## Requirements

+Workflow components require input from the user and generate output.
-This module provides a set of classes that are used to define the input and output requirements of a node.
+`BioSimSpace.Gateway` provides a collection of `Requirement` types that allow the user to document the required inputs and outputs, and to specify default values and constraints.
 These are:

 - `BioSimSpace.Gateway.Boolean`
 - `BioSimSpace.Gateway.Integer`